pmgl/starblast-modding/README.md

 }
 ```

 In the example above, 9 sets the biggest size of asteroid.
 You can use smaller values for adding smaller asteroids to the grid.
 Any value other than a digit will be interpreted as no asteroid.
-If you map size is set to 30, make sure to create 30 lines and 30 columns, or you may get unpredictable results.
+If your ```map_size``` is set to 30, make sure to create 30 lines and 30 columns, or you may get unpredictable results.

 # Collectibles
 You can spawn collectible weapons in the playfield.
 Here is an example: